Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Jurassic/readme.txt

 ﻿

    ----------------------------------------------------------------------
-     README file for JS Engine Switcher for .Net: Jurassic 1.5.0 Alpha 1
+     README file for JS Engine Switcher for .Net: Jurassic 1.5.0 Beta 1

    ----------------------------------------------------------------------